XoopsModulesArchive/genericdbmodule/docs/readme.txt

 News in japanese
 http://xoopscube.jp/module/release/908

-The last version was 0.5 released in march 2011
+The last version was 0.5 released in March 2011